nandeeshlaxetti-prog/office-management/README.md

-# LNN Legal Desktop
+# Office Management

-A comprehensive legal practice management system built with Next.js, TypeScript, and modern web technologies.
+A comprehensive office and legal practice management system built with Next.js, TypeScript, and modern web technologies.

 ## 🚀 Features